-Chemistry lab in an all boys school
+students participating in an all boys class

 Boys and girls learn differently for a very simple biological reason – their brains are built differently.
 Given, their differences, boys and girls perform better provided different stimuli.
 Our current education system denies this fact and therefore denies the everyday results of these biological differences.
 Here’s a brief list of these biological differences and some of the physiological ramifications: